TheBiggerFish/HealthCheck/README.md

 # HealthCheck

 This service can be used to run low-priority scheduled health checks through HTTP/1 GET requests.
-The results are logged to stdout or SysLog
+The results are logged to stdout or SysLog by configuration in .env file.

 ## Setup to Use Existing Infrastructure